WiscCsAirg/WiscCsAirg/index.md

 AI, natural language processing, bioinformatics, and (occasionally) computer vision.
-We are the primary reading group for the [AI area](https://research.cs.wisc.edu/areas/ai/) and cater to all its various topics, but recently ML has been the focus.
+We are the primary reading group for the [AI area](https://research.cs.wisc.edu/areas/ai/) and cater to all its various topics, but mostly focus on ML.

 Meetings
 --------

-AIRG meets Wednesdays from 4-5pm in MSC 47??.
+AIRG meets Wednesdays from 4-5pm in MSC 4765 during spring 2017.

 Mission